RobertDober/Forwarder/README.md

       end

 However this did not work as no ```first_employee``` was defined.
-This seems simple enough a task, so that a method for this seems to much code bloat, here are two possible implementations with ```Forwarder```
+This seems simple enough a task, so that a method for this seems too much code bloat, here are two possible implementations with ```Forwarder```

       class Boss